-Beechcliffe School and Ash Valley College are now open for all pupils who are well and who should not be in insolation due to coronavirus or at home because of other illness.
+Beechcliffe School is now open for all pupils who are well and who should not be in insolation due to coronavirus or at home because of other illness.
 We are following the DFE and Public Health England (PHE) guidance to special schools.

 We ask all families and staff to follow the following guidance